TPEcalc: a program for calculation of two-photon exchange amplitudes

 \section{Structure of the transition amplitudes}

-This section contains the formulae for electromagnetic transition amplitudes between supported targets and ISs ($T+\gamma^* \to R$, where $T$ is target and $R$ is IS).
-Below, $p$ and $q$ are the momenta of the resulting hadron and virtual photon, respectively, thus $p-q$ will be the target momentum. $M_R$ is the mass of the IS, $M$ is target mass.
+This section contains the formulae for electromagnetic transition amplitudes between supported targets and ISs: \be T(p-q) + \gamma^*(q) \to R(p), \ee where $T$ is target and $R$ is IS, and particles' momenta are shown in parentheses.
+Below, $M_R$ is the mass of the IS, $M$ is target mass.
 In each case, the program assumes that the parfile contains corresponding form factors, $F_1$, $F_2$, etc.